marcodallasanta/ssh-scp-deploy/README.md

 ## 🙏 Thanks

-Thanks to [Raphaël Bussa](https://github.com/raphaelbussa) that helped in testing.
+Thanks to [Raphaël Bussa](https://github.com/raphaelbussa) for help in testing.

 ## 📝 License